zapata-engineering/orquestra-core/docs/guides/vqa_guide/estimators.rst

 ``EstimationPreprocessors``
 ===========================

 Say you are tasked with a VQA which requires substituting your parameters into more than one circuit.
-You can use ``EstimationPreprocessors`` to acheive this. (unsure what other uses the preprocessors might have)
+You can use ``EstimationPreprocessors`` to acheive this.
+A list of preprocessors is given as follows:
+1. shot allocation - allows one to dynamically allocate shots to estimation tasks.
+2. grouping - combine EstimationTasks which can be done simultaneously to save computation resources.
+Comes in 3 types:
+    a. group_individually
+    b. group_greedily
+    c. group_comeasureable_terms_greedy